altfund/pinkhaus/projects/beige-book/README_SPEAKER_DIARIZATION.md

 ## Current Status

-Due to dependency conflicts with Python 3.13 (specifically the `sentencepiece` package), the full pyannote-audio integration cannot be installed directly.
-However, the infrastructure is ready and can be used in two ways:
+✅ **pyannote-audio is now fully integrated and working with Python 3.11!**

+The project has been configured to use Python 3.11 to avoid dependency issues with newer Python versions.
+Speaker diarization is available in two modes:

+1. **Real Mode**: Full pyannote-audio speaker diarization (requires HF token)
-1. **Mock Mode**: For testing and development (works with Python 3.13)
+2. **Mock Mode**: For testing and development (no token needed)
-2. **Full Mode**: With pyannote-audio installed (requires Python 3.11 or resolution of dependency issues)

 ## What's Been Implemented